 The programme is delivered through the Department for Continuing Education, with the expertise in curriculum design and teaching drawn from the Nuffield Department of Primary Care Health Sciences, the Centre for Evidence-Based Medicine and the Clinical Academic Graduate School.

-You will take two compulsory modules and four option modules; further information on all course modules is available on the Department for Continuing Education website (see Further Information and Enquiries).
+You will take two compulsory modules and four option modules; further information on all course modules is available via the course page on the Department for Continuing Education website (see Further Information and Enquiries).
 Assessment for each module will be based on a written assignment of not more than 4,000 words.

 In addition to the skills acquired during the PGCert in Health Research, graduates of the PGDip will be able to demonstrate an ability to apply health research techniques appropriately to research questions, and apply health research solutions appropriately when analysing health research problems.